IBM/aspera-cli/docs/README.erb.md

 #### Container: `aspera.conf`

 `ascp`'s configuration file `aspera.conf` is located in the container at: `/ibm_aspera/aspera.conf` (see Dockerfile).
-As the container is immutable, it is not recommended to modify this file.
+As the container is immutable, it is not recommended modifying this file.
 If one wants to change the content, it is possible to tell `ascp` to use another file using `ascp` option `-f`, e.g. by locating it on the host folder `$HOME/.aspera/<%=cmd%>` mapped to the container folder `/home/cliuser/.aspera/<%=cmd%>`:

 ```bash